-The Play-Reading Renegadesperform live on the last Thursday of each month at 7:00pm, April through November, in the Noah Webster Library Meeting Room, 20 South Main Street, West Hartford.
+The Play-Reading Renegadesbring backReader's Theater on the last Thursday of each month at 7:00pm, April through November, in the Noah Webster Library Meeting Room, 20 South Main Street, West Hartford.

-Plays for the inaugural season are: • April 27 "Rumors" by Neil Simon (playbill) • May 25 "Curse You, Jack Dalton" by Wilbur Braun • June 29 "The Wedding Binder" by Jacques Lamarre • July 27 "The Curious Savage" by John Patrick • August 31 "Libraryland: The Sitcom" by Joe Cadieux • Sept.
-28 "Jenny's House of Joy" by Norm Foster • Oct.
-26 Open • Nov.
-30 Open
+Plays for the inaugural season are: • April 27 "Rumors" by Neil Simon (playbill) • May 25 "Curse You, Jack Dalton!" by Wilbur Braun (playbill) (photos) • June 29, 7PM "The Wedding Binder" - A new comedy by Jacques Lamarre

 The Play-Reading Renegades formed in April 2017 as a joint initiative of West Hartford Libraries, and actors: • Marsha Howard Karp began in L.A. as actress acting on television and feature films.
 In 1995, she moved to Connecticut to raise a family.
 For thirteen years she has served as producer and host of WHC-TV’s series, Cameras Rolling, interviewing local talent in the creative arts.
 Her IMDb credits include stage performances locally and regionally…as well as independent movies and commercials.